 |

-Gretacoder 805 – also known as GC-805 – was a flexible modular
+Gretacoder 805, also known as GC-805, is a high-end modular

 off-line system for encrypting and decrypting messages,

-developed in the late 1970s by Gretag
+developed around 1978 by Gretag

 (later: Gretacoder Data Systems)

-in Regensdorf (Switzerland), as the successor to the
+in Regensdorf (Switzerland) as the successor to the

 TC-803.